-Grantee shall comply with Part 895.4 of Commission's rules and regulations.
+Grantee shall comply with Part 895.4 of the Rules and Regulations of the New York State Public Service Commission.
 Grantee shall provide one channel for public access, educational access and government access.
 Grantee may use allocated channel time until such time as demand for PEG services increase.
 The Grantor hereby agrees that the PEG access channel (s) contemplated herein shall be shared among the municipalities now or hereafter served by the Grantee.

-The Grantee shall comply with applicable provisions of the FCC Emergency Alert System regulations and shall cooperate with the Grantor Community during any period of such emergency or disaster.
+The Grantee shall comply with applicable provisions of the FCC Emergency Alert System regulations and shall cooperate with the Grantor during any period of such emergency or disaster.

-24. RIGHT OF REVOCATION, TERMINATION, AND CANCELLATION PROCEEDINGS.
-RIGHTS AT EXPIRATION OF FRANCHISE a.
-Non-compliance by the Grantee with the material terms of this Franchise Agreement.
+24. RIGHT OF REVOCATION TERMINATION.
+AND CANCELLATION PRO- CEEDINGS RIGHTS AT EXPIRATION OF FRANCHISE more.

-The rights, powers, and privileges granted in this Franchise Agreement may be revoked by resolution of Grantor for the following reasons, subject to the procedure hereinafter set forth:
+The rights, powers, and privileges granted in this Agreement may be revoked by resolution of Grantor for the following reasons, subject to the procedure hereinafter set forth:

-- b.
-Non-use and abandonment of the system for a period of thirty (30) days or more. - c.
-Failure to pay to Grantor proper franchise fee payments as required by this Franchise Agreement. - d.
+- a.
+Non-compliance by the Grantee with the material terms of this Agreement. - b.
+Non-use and abandonment of the system for a period of thirty (30) days or c.
+Failure to pay to Grantor proper franchise fee payments as required by this Agreement.

+d.
 Knowingly submitting false reports or records to Grantor.